 The average lifespan of solar panels is one of the most common questions that many people installing the systems have to ask.
-As homeowners and business owners are progressively changing over to the idea of solar power it is important to determine the average lifespan of a solar cell.
-Solar panels often last for around 25 years and this doesn’t mean that the panels on your roof will stop producing electricity, rather that after this point the energy production from the solar cell may start to decrease depending on the solar power manufacturers guarantee.
-Specific maintenance may be required in order to prevent degradation from happening early on and this can affect the overall lifespan of your solar system as well as limit efficiency and performance.
+As homeowners and business owners are progressively changing over to the idea of solar power, it is important to determine the average lifespan of a solar cell.
+Solar panels often last for around 25 years.
+This doesn’t mean that the panels on your roof will stop producing electricity.
+After this point, the energy production from the solar cell may start to decrease depending on the solar power manufacturers’ guarantee.
+Specific maintenance may be required in order to prevent degradation from happening early on.
+This can affect the overall lifespan of your solar system as well as limit efficiency and performance.

 Solar Panels and Their Degradation

 There are many reasons why solar panels can degrade faster than you would expect.
 A solar panel that’s exposed to extreme changes in climate may experience ongoing and heavy soiling.
 A solar panel that’s installed improperly may also have the same type of higher rate of degradation.
 Based on the superiority of the technology that’s used by the manufacturers that are producing solar panels, you can get access to improvements for your solar installation.

 To extend the overall lifespan of a solar power system, it’s important to look at the most essential aspects of what makes a solar panel work.
 Most solar panels are built for durability and they are not prone to defects.
 When you’re first connecting your solar panels you need to be especially careful.
 Make sure that you’re using a trusted installation professional and arrange the solar panels in a way that they are going to access sunlight in the most efficient manner.
 Take into account the condition of the roof underneath as well.
 If an installer does not correctly assess your roof and there are leaks or other serious problems, this could cause ongoing issues in the future.